NhiLa/msse642/assignments/final-presentation.md

 | How often humans correctly spot a deepfake | Only **24.5%** of the time |
 | Projected US fraud losses from AI by 2027 | **$40 billion** |

-The scary part:\ is that we can't detect deepfakes.
+The scary part is that we can't detect deepfakes.
 Humans are basically guessing.

 ---